 In June, NSVI guest vasectomists were all Americans, representing the East Tennessee mountains, the Carolina Piedmont, the Indiana flat lands, and the specialties of urology, OB/GYN, and family medicine, respectively.

 Wednesday June 21:

-1. Arrive in Cap Haitien on American Airlines #2732 at 4:39 PM.
+1. After meeting in MIA, we arrived in Cap Haitien on American Airlines #2732 at 4:39 PM.